alexander-labarge/hpc-data-parser/README.md

 #### Apache Tika™ - by Oracle
 #### Apptainer (formerly Singularity) - by Berkeley National Laboratory

+## Initial Cause for Solution Development
+**Problem:** 7.5 TB of digital forensics data produced/ stored in a variety of non-standard formats (digital forensics tools), which requires directory traversal, decompression, and file parsing.
+The parsing of all data is necessary to drive subsequent efforts wherein conjectures are made from the subsequent data parsed.

 ## Why Apptainer for HPC instead of Virtual Machines or Docker
 #### Apptainer/Singularity is a container platform created for the HPC/HTC use case and presents key concepts for the scientific community:
 1. It’s designed to execute applications with bare-metal performance while retaining a high level of security, portability, and reproducibility.